18 reasons to update your taxi insurance policy

 Be aware that the cost of your policy is more likely to depend on factors like your age, location and annual mileage rather than whether you drive a PHV or black cab.

-Rest assured that Taxi Insurer provides cover for both private and public hire vehicles so talk to the team today about your needs.
+Rest assured that Taxi Insurer provides cover for both private and public hire vehicles so talk to the team today about your needs, but if you're wondering if there are more differences between taxis and private hire vehicles, check out our full guide.

 17. A change to payment terms